 |1.
 Family / Friend in the West Kootenay Region|

 The candidate or, if applicable, the candidate’s spouse/common-law partner has an existing personal connection to a permanent resident of Canada or a Canadian citizen who has been living in the West Kootenay region for a minimum of 1 year.
-The connection will need to provide written confirmation of their intent to assist the candidate with settling in to the West Kootenay.
-The connection must be currently living in the West Kootenay.
-All connections must live in separate households
+The connection will need to provide written confirmation of their intent to assist the candidate with settling into the West Kootenay.
+The connection must be currently living in the West Kootenay (unless the connection is a dependant).

 |a.
 Close family connection|

-Parents, siblings, or children of candidate or spouse/common-law partner of candidate.
-Each individual confirmed connection receives points.
+Canadian spouse/common-law partner, parent, sibling, or child of candidate or spouse/common-law partner of candidate.
+Each individual confirmed connection receives 4 points.

 (maximum 2 connections; maximum 8 points)

 Must be 22 years or older.
-Friends must have no relation through blood, adoption or marriage.
+Friends must have no relation through blood, adoption, marriage or be your employer.